sherpa-ai/sherpa/docs/gettingstarted.rst

                   metrics=['accuracy'])
         return model

-Next we will get the information about the parameters from sherpa and specify how to train the model in this specific trial.
-We include a callback to send the information back to Sherpa at the end of each epoch so it can update the state of it and decide if it should continue training.
+Next we will get the information about the parameters from SHERPA and specify how to train the model in this specific trial.
+We include a callback to send the information back to SHERPA at the end of each epoch so it can update the state of it and decide if it should continue training.
 Here you can include all the usual Keras callbacks as well.